shaw-llc/Minecraft-Sniper-Application/README.md

 - We do not encourage or support any violation of Mojang's Terms of Service
 - Use at your own risk

-## 📢 Latest Updates (2023)
+## 📢 Latest Updates (March 2025)

-**Important API Information**: According to current research, Mojang's API enforces a rate limit of approximately 60 requests per minute.
+**Important API Information**: According to current research (as of March 19th, 2025), Mojang's API enforces a rate limit of approximately 60 requests per minute.
 Our tool intelligently manages these limits to avoid temporary blocks while maximizing effectiveness.

 **Key Improvements**:
 - Smart rate limiting system that respects Mojang's 60 requests/minute constraint